Intervals and Segments of the Electrocardiogram

 Before we start, let’s clarify the concepts of electrocardiographic interval and segment.
 They appear to be the same thing, but they are not.

-Electrocardiographic interval: Portion of the EKG (ECG) that includes a segment and one or more waves.
+Electrocardiographic interval: portion of the EKG that includes a segment and one or more waves.

-It is the distance between two consecutive R waves.
-In Sinus Rhythm, this interval should be constant.
+The R-R interval is the distance between two consecutive R waves.
+In sinus rhythm, this interval should be constant.

-In cases such as Pre-excitation Syndromes, the PR interval could be shortened, so we say the AV conduction is accelerated.
+In cases such as pre-excitation syndromes, the PR interval may be shortened, it represents an accelerated AV conduction.

-In cases such as First degree AV Block the PR interval is prolonged, so we say the AV conduction is delayed.
+In cases such as first degree AV Block the PR interval is prolonged, representing delayed AV conduction.

 It measures the total time of ventricular depolarisation.
-It is measured from the beginning of the Q or R wave until the end of the S wave (or R’ if the latter is the last wave).
+It is measured from the beginning of the Q or R wave until the end of the S wave (or R’ if it is the last wave).

 Its normal value ranges between 0.06 s and 0.10 s.